-- Rebuilding America through a comprehensive infrastructure package that combats climate change and protects public health and the environment: On May 22, 2019 the Committee held a Full Committee hearing on the Committee Democrats’ The Leading Infrastructure For Tomorrow’s America Act, or LIFT America Act to discuss the bill and how it will move us toward a clean energy future.
+- Rebuilding America through a comprehensive infrastructure package that combats climate change and protects public health and the environment: On May 22, 2019, the Committee held a Full Committee hearing on the Committee Democrats’ The Leading Infrastructure For Tomorrow’s America Act, or LIFT America Act to discuss the bill and how it will move us toward a clean energy future.
 Many of these provisions were included in H.R.
-2, the Moving Forward Act, which passed the House on July 1 of this year by a roll call vote of 233 – 188.
+2, the Moving Forward Act, which passed the House on July 1, 2020, by a roll call vote of 233-188.

 - Investing in energy efficiency, which helps address climate change by reducing the amount of greenhouse gas pollution emitted into the air: Favorably reported out of the Full Committee ten energy bills to the full House of Representatives that will make our country’s energy infrastructure more efficient, help develop energy workforce and enhance the security of our nation’s energy infrastructure.